santisq/PSTree/docs/en-US/Get-PSTree.md

 PS C:\> Get-PSTree
 ```

 The default parameter set uses `-Depth` with a value of 3.
-No hidden and system files folder are displayed and recursive folder folder is not calculated.
+No hidden and system files folder are displayed and recursive folder size is not calculated.

 ### Example 2: Get the hierarchy of the `$HOME` directory recursively displaying only folders